glazzara/vaucanson1/doc/README.txt

 .. _GNU C++ Compiler (GCC): http://gcc.gnu.org/
 .. _ICC: http://www.intel.com/software/products/compilers/

-A  known bug in  GCC 4.0.0  for MacOs  is supported  to make  the code compliant  with this specific  compiler version,  but MacOs  users are encouraged to  upgrade their compiler.
-They should also  notice that their  platform   allows  to  select  their   default  compiler  using ``gcc_select``.
-GCC 4.0 is preferred.

 High verbose  mode of the testing  suites uses the AT&T  dot format to save automaton in  a human readable file.
 Use  Graphviz_ to visualize these .dot files.